A Simple Story (novel): Major themes

 The book touches on issues including the education of women, Catholicism, sensibility, and gender roles.

 The book thematizes a problem of women's education, highlighting the differences between the academic educations that men receive and the emphasis on personal appearance and sensibility in women's education.
-The character of Miss Milner represents what Inchbald saw the current social norm for women's "fashionable" education, in which women are taught to use their bodies instead of their minds.
-The ending of the novel declares a moral lesson about women's education, which links Miss Milner's unhappy ending and Matilda's happy one to the difference in their educations:
+The character of Miss Milner represents what Inchbald saw as the current social norm for women's "fashionable" education, in which women were taught to use their bodies instead of their minds.
+The ending of the novel declares a moral lesson about women's education that links Miss Milner's unhappy ending and Matilda's happy one to the difference in their educations:

 [The reader] has beheld the pernicious effects of an improper education in the destiny which attended the unthinking Miss Milner.—On the opposite side, what may not be hoped from that school of prudence—though of adversity—in which Matilda was bred?